latolukasz/beeorm-doc/docs/guide/search.md

-# Search
+# Searching for Entities

-On previous page you learned how to load entities from database using their primary keys.
+In the previous section, you learned how to load entities from a database using their primary keys.
+In this section, we will cover how to search and load entities using other criteria.
+This can be useful when you want to find specific entities that meet certain conditions or when you want to retrieve a list of entities that match a certain search query.
+We will explore different techniques for searching and loading entities using various filters and search parameters.

-In this section you will learn how to search and load entities.
+## Using the Pager Object

-## Pager
+It is a good practice to limit the number of rows returned in a search query using the `LIMIT` condition in SQL.
+The BeeORM library provides a special object called the `Pager` to help define the proper SQL syntax for pagination in your queries.

-It's a good practice to always limit number of rows used in search with sql ``LIMIT`` condition.
-BeeORM provides special object ``Pager`` used to define proper SQL syntax in your queries:
+Here is an example of how to use the Pager object:

 ```go
 // load first 100 rows